 Radon fans move air, radon, mold, mildew and moisture from beneath the concrete in your home through a system of pipes where it is discharged outside the building and away from windows.
 Not all fan motors are created equal and some can have you spending more money out of pocket just one year later if they stop working due to their limited warranty.
 A-Z Radon uses RADONAWAY fan motors which are made in America; are more energy efficient than most fan motors on the market today and carry a five year manufacturer’s warranty.

-A suction point is where the radon mitigation system piping meets the basement floor.
-In most homes with a full basement, the suction point is easily located.
-Homes with multiple levels in contact with the ground may require a suction point in each level.
-It is also technically possible to use the sump pit as a suction point.
+A extraction point is where the radon mitigation system piping meets the basement floor.
+In most homes with a full basement, the extraction point is easily located.
+Homes with multiple levels in contact with the ground may require a extraction point in each level.
+It is also technically possible to use the sump pit as a extraction point.
 This should be avoided at all costs.
 Systems installed in this fashion will consume excessive amounts energy, produce an annoying buzzing noise, and can shorten the life of the fan motor.

 Almost 90% of the radon systems we install are routed from the basement through the garage and into the attic space above the garage.
 This design keeps all of the radon system components inside the building envelope which makes for an unobtrusive installation